 Writing technical blogs, learning new programming languages, and frameworks, and sharing my findings with others are some of my hobbies.
-The more I learn, the more I understood how little I know, and that drives me to dig into technology and languages to explore.
+The more I learn, the more I understand how little I know, and that drives me to dig into technology and languages to explore.

 All the articles written are from my past experience and learning.
-I would never write a blog post for just sake of writing.
+I would never write a blog post for the sake of writing.
 Trailhead is a great resource if you want to know anything about programming, configuration, integrations, etc in Salesforce.

 Disclaimer: This is a personal weblog.
 The opinions expressed here represent my own and not those of my employer or Salesforce.com.